ryukra/stable-diffusion-webui/README.md

 After that the installation is finished.

-Run the command to start web ui:
+Run the command to start api:

 ```
 python webui.py